 or “other debilitating medical conditions of the same kind or class as or comparable to those enumerated, and for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient”.
 Read the full amendment text here (it’s only a few pages).

 As you can tell, this is a massive shift in the dynamic of Florida’s medical marijuana laws.
 If that wasn’t enough, under the new law, medical patients are now permitted to possess and use limited amounts of cannabis without fear of prosecution (limits to be decided by the Florida Department of Health).
-Check this out for bi-weekly updates on Florida marijuana regulations and rules.

 With all these changes, the rule on home growing remains unchanged.
 In terms of getting the most THC potent medical weed in Florida, patients are still subject to patience while state regulators and rule makers craft the regulatory details, which is currently expected to be completed around June 2017, though the amendment failed to specify a date.